Best Phoenix Photography Locations To Take Photos

 - Veterans Oasis Park – Veterans Oasis Park is one of Chandler’s most popular locations for families.
-At any given time, especially during the fall, you’ll see many other shoots going on while you’re there.
+At any given time, especially during the fall, you’ll see many other shoots going on while you’re there and it can be quite crowded.
 Here’s a family session shot there.

 - Tumbleweed Ranch Park

 - Riparian Preserve – Another popular East Valley photoshoot location, especially for family photography sessions.

 - The Grove Church – (Note that they’ve cut down a lot of the orchard, and this space does get crowded)

 Shooting along the river is a great option to get a classic outdoor look.
 Driving along Bushy Highway offers several great recreation areas, as well as pull off spots to shoot at to get some great water and desert scenes.

 - Coon Bluff – A very popular spot for family photography and senior portraits along the Salt River in part because of the variety and unique settings.
 Note: As of 2020, they’ve started putting up 4 miles of fencing up in the area.
 This has affected access to certain areas that were once available, as potentially posing threats to wild horses.
 Learn more about the impact and what you can do here.